opsschool/curriculum/config_management.rst

                        ______| |__________________
                        target  function to execute

 **target** is the minion(s) name.
-It can represent the exact name or just a part of it followed by a wildcard.
+It can represent the exact name or only a part of it followed by a wildcard.
 For more details on how to match minions please take a look at `Salt Globbing <http://docs.saltstack.org/en/latest/topics/targeting/globbing.html>`_.

   In order to run target matching by OS, architecture or other identifiers take a look at `Salt Grains <https://salt.readthedocs.org/en/latest/topics/targeting/grains.html>`_.

-Functions that can be executed represent Salt Modules.
+Functions that can be executed are called Salt Modules.
 These modules are Python or Cython code written to abstract access to CLI or other minion resources.
 For the full list of modules please take a look `this page <https://salt.readthedocs.org/en/latest/ref/modules/all/index.html>`_.

 One of the modules provided by Salt, is the **cmd** module.
-It has the **run** method, which accepts a string as arguments.
+It has the **run** method, which accepts a string as an argument.
 The string is the exact command line which will be executed on the minions and contains both the command name and command's arguments.
 The result of the command execution will be listed on master with the minion name as prefix.

-For example, to run command ``uname -a`` on our slave we will fire:
+For example, to run command ``uname -a`` on our slave we will execute:

 .. code-block:: bash